-In a bid to help households save hundreds of pounds on their energy bills ahead of a tough winter, the government is set to launch a media blitz with tips and advice.
+In a bid to help households save hundreds of pounds on their energy bills during a particularly challenging winter, the government launched a campaign of advice.

-The campaign is expected to focus on reducing boiler flow temperatures and switching off electrical devices rather than leaving them on standby.
+Tips in the £18 million It All Adds Up campaign include reducing boiler flow temperatures and switching off electrical devices rather than leaving them on standby.

-It will also recommend switching off heating when leaving the house and choosing baths instead of showers.
+It also recommends switching off heating when leaving the house and choosing baths instead of showers.

 So what else can households do to cut back their bills during the winter?